Pato Kakaraya

 Sir Pato Kakaraya, KBE, CMG, is a Papua New Guinea politician and former Cabinet Minister.
 Kakaraya was the second person considered for the elections for Governor-General of Papua New Guinea in 2004.
 Despite Sir Paulias Matane's win, Kakaraya disputed the vote.
-He ran again in 2011 but lost 65-23 to Michael Ogio.
+He ran again in 2011, but lost 65-23 to Sir Michael Ogio.

 Kakaraya only had a grade 6 education, but he later attended the Lutheran Mission as a youth leader (1958-1966) and later as translator (1966-1967).

-He was advisor at Waso Limited from 1967-1971, then joined the Wabag Native Trading Company from 1971-1972.
+He was advisor at Waso Limited from 1967 to 1971, then joined the Wabag Native Trading Company from 1971 to 1972.

 He was elected as a member of the National Parliament for the Wapenamanda Open Seat from 1972-1987.